 GOV 358 • Introduction to Public Policy

-Grades will be based primarily on your performance on an original group project.
+Grades will be based primarily on two tests and your performance on an original group project.